 On 16th August 1819 in St Peter's Fields, Manchester, armed cavalry charged a peaceful crowd of around 60,000 people gathered to listen to anti-poverty and pro-democracy speakers.
 It is estimated that 18 were killed, and over 700 seriously injured.

-We are campaigning for a PROMINENT, EXPLANATORY and RESPECTFUL memorial to this major event in the history of Manchester and its people, and to those who died that day.
+We are campaigning for a RESPECTFUL, INFORMATIVE and PROMINENT memorial to this major event in the history of Manchester and its people, and to those who died that day.

 For more details and latest updates see our Facebook page

-Council Leader Richard Leese has announced that the artist they're offering the memorial design to is Turner Prize winner Jeremy Deller.
+Council Leader Richard Leese has announced that they're inviting Turner Prize winner Jeremy Deller to work with them on the Peterloo Memorial.
 View his work to date.

 Jeremy was very supportive of the Campaign with this 'Procession' piece.